Snowsu2000/SpatialScene2Vec/README.md

 # SpatialScene2Vec

-Source code for
-“SpatialScene2Vec: A Self-Supervised Contrastive Representation Learning Method for Spatial Scene Similarity Evaluation”
+This is the source code of the paper "SpatialScene2Vec: A Self-Supervised Contrastive Representation Learning Method for Spatial Scene Similarity Evaluation"